sodadata/docs/soda-sql/documentation/glossary.md

 ### test
 A Python expression that, during a scan, checks metrics to see if they match the parameters defined for a measurement.
 As a result of a scan, a test either passes or fails.
 See [Tests]({% link soda-sql/documentation/tests.md %}).

+### user-defined metrics
+A custom metric you define in your scan YAML file.
+Also known as a a SQL metric.
+User-defined metrics essentially enable you to add SQL queries to your scan YAML file so that Soda SQL runs them during a scan.
+See [SQL metrics]({% link soda-sql/documentation/sql_metrics.md %}#sql-metrics).

 ### warehouse
 A SQL engine or database that contains data that you wish to test and monitor.